noamgariani11/picoCTF-2024-Writeup/Forensics/Scan-Surprise.md

 # Solution

+Here is a better formatted version of this writeup on [picoCTF Solutions website](https://picoctfsolutions.com/picoctf-2024-scan-surprise).

 To get the file: `wget https://artifacts.picoctf.net/c_atlas/3/challenge.zip`, then `unzip challenge.zip`.
 Note: The files are also accessible with the provided ssh in the description.
 Use `cd home/ctf-player/drop-in` to get to `flag.png`.

 Once there you can open the image and use a phone to scan the QR code and get the flag.
 Although it could also be done in Linux with zbar-tools.